 1.2.1.
-Summary of Operating Segments for 2019
+Summary of Operating Segments for 2020

-In 2019, the Azrieli Group continued to focus its business operations on various real estate sectors, primarily on the retail centers and malls in Israel segment, the leasable office (and other) space in Israel segment, the senior housing in Israel segment and on the income-producing property overseas segment (mostly in the U.S.).
-The Company is also active in the e-commerce business and has holdings of minority interests in a financial corporation.
-In July 2019, the Group invested in Compass, operating mainly in the data centers industry in North America.
-Until November 2019 the Company held another operating segment under Granite Hacarmel which engaged, through Supergas, in the marketing of alternative resources.
-Furthermore, on September 12, 2019, a non-binding MOU was signed for the sale of the entire holdings (100%) in GES and on January 23, 2020, Canit Hashalom engaged in an agreement for the sale of its holdings in GES the business of which is water, wastewater, air, waste and industrial chemicals treatment.
+In 2020, the Azrieli Group continued to focus its business operations on various real estate sectors, primarily on the retail centers and malls in Israel segment, the leasable office (and other) space in Israel segment, the senior housing in Israel segment and on the income-producing property overseas segment (mostly in the U.S.).
+In addition, the Company (indirectly) holds approx. 24% of Compass, which operates in the data centers industry in North America and EMEA.
+Furthermore, in February 2020 the Company closed the acquisition of the Mount Zion Hotel in Jerusalem.
+In addition, the Company also has an e-commerce business as well as minority holdings in Bank Leumi LeIsrael Ltd. ("Bank Leumi").
+May 7, 2020 saw the closing of the sale of the Group's holdings in GES2.

 The Group's primary growth engine is the development of income-producing real estate projects: malls, offices and senior housing.
-As of the date of the Report, the Company has eleven projects in Israel in various development stages, the planned area of which is approx. 723 thousand sqm, as well as land for development.
+As of the date of the Report, the Company has 11 projects in Israel in various development stages, the planned area of which is approx. 645 thousand sqm, as well as land for development.
 A brief description of the Group's four reported operating segments, as well as its additional activities ("Others") follows:

-- 1. Retail centers and malls in Israel The Group has 18 malls and retail centers in Israel; - 2.
-Leasable office and other space in Israel The Group has 14 income-producing office properties in Israel; - 3.
+- 1. Retail centers and malls in Israel The Group has 18 malls and retail centers in Israel3; - 2.
+Leasable office and other space in Israel The Group has 16 income-producing office properties in Israel3; - 3.
 Income-producing properties in the U.S. The Group has 8 office properties overseas, mainly in the U.S.; - 4.
-Senior housing The Group has 3 active senior homes in Israel;
+Senior housing The Group has 4 active senior homes in Israel;

-&lt;sup>1 The attached financial statements are prepared according to the International Financial Reporting Standards ("IFRS").
+1 The attached financial statements are prepared according to the International Financial Reporting Standards ("IFRS").
 For further details, see Note 2A to the financial statements.

-&lt;sup>2 For further details, see the Company's immediate report as of September 12, 2019 (Ref.
-2020-01-095770), included herein by way of reference.

-&lt;sup>3 For further details, see the Company's immediate report as of January 26, 2020 (Ref.
-2020-01-009789), included herein by way of reference.
+2 For further details, see Section 1.2.3.4 below.

+3 After the date of the report, the Group entered into agreements for the sale of the "Azrieli Kiryat Ata" mall and office building.
+For further details, see Section 1.2.3.8 below.

-Additional activities - As of the Report Release Date, the Group is active in the e-commerce industry through Azrieli E-Commerce that holds and operates the Azrieli.com website, and holds approx. 3.1% of the shares of Bank Leumi Le-Israel Ltd. ("Bank Leumi").
-By February 25, 2019, the Company held 20% of the shares of Leumi Card Ltd. ("Leumi Card").
-In July 2019, the Group invested in Compass, whose main activity is data centers in North America.
-For details on such investment, see Section 1.2.3.4 below.
-After the date of the Report the Company completed the purchase of the Mount Zion Hotel in Jerusalem.
-For further details, see Section 1.2.3.11 below.
+Additional activities - As of the Report Release Date, the Group has an e-commerce business through Azrieli E-Commerce that holds and operates the Azrieli.com website, and holds approx. 3.1% of the shares of Bank Leumi.

+In July 2019, the Group invested in Compass, the primary business of which is data centers.
+For details with respect to such investment, see Section 1.2.3.2 below.
+In the Report Period, the Company closed the acquisition of the Mount Zion Hotel in Jerusalem.
+For further details, see Section 1.2.3.7 below.

-Discontinued operations - the Granite segment - The Group held (through Granite Hacarmel) 100% of the shares of Supergas, the business of which is marketing of alternative resources, and holds 100% of the shares of GES, the business of which is water, wastewater, air, waste and industrial chemicals treatment.
-In view of the closing of the sale of Supergas in the context of the sale of Granite, and in view of the Group's engagement in an unbinding MOU and thereafter in a binding agreement for the sale of the holdings in GES, Granite and GES are presented in the financial statements as discontinued operations, according to GAAP.
+Discontinued operations - the Granite segment - The Group held (through Granite Hacarmel) 100% of the shares of Supergas and 100% of the shares of GES, which have been sold.
+Further to the foregoing, Granite and GES are presented in the financial statements as discontinued operations, in accordance with GAAP.